-If you foresee late payments being a persistent issue, take the proper precautionary steps by choosing the right card and setting up notifications and automatic payments.
-If, however, you’ve just missed a single credit card payment, consider making at least a minimum payment as soon as possible and contacting the issuer to request a refund for the fee.
+But if you’ve just missed a single credit card payment, consider making at least a minimum payment as soon as possible and contacting the issuer to request a refund for the fee.

 The longer you wait, the more serious the consequences will likely be.
 Acting immediately might just save you from hurting your credit.